Goal-guided Generative Prompt Injection Attack on Large Language Models: Experiments

 \subsubsection{Victim Models}

-\begin{itemize} \item \textbf{ChatGPT.} ChatGPT is a language model created by OpenAI that can produce conversations that appear to be human-like \cite{radford2020chatgpt}.
+\begin{itemize} \item \textbf{ChatGPT.} ChatGPT is a language model created by OpenAI that can produce conversations that appear human-like \cite{radford2020chatgpt}.
 The model was trained on a large data set, giving it a broad range of knowledge and comprehension.
 In our experiments, we choose GPT-3.5-Turbo and GPT-4-Turbo as our victim models in the OpenAI series.

 \item \textbf{Llama-2.} Llama-2 \cite{touvron2023llama} is Meta AI's next-generation open-source large language model.
-It is more capable than Llama 1 and outperforms other open-source language models on a number of external benchmarks, including reasoning, encoding, proficiency, and knowledge tests.
-Llama 2-7B, Llama 2-13B and Llama 2-70B are transformer framework-based models. \end{itemize}
+It is more capable than Llama and outperforms other open-source language models on several external benchmarks, including reasoning, encoding, proficiency, and knowledge tests.
+Llama 2-7B, Llama 2-13B, and Llama 2-70B are transformer framework-based models. \end{itemize}